o3de/o3de.org/content/docs/userguide/gems-system-gem-game-state-samples.md

+description: ' Use the game states in the GameState Samples gem to control the flow of your game in &ALYlong;. '
+slug: gems-system-gem-game-state-samples
+title: GameState Samples Gem
+---
 # GameState Samples Gem<a name="gems-system-gem-game-state-samples"></a>

 The GameState Samples gem uses the [GameState Gem](gems-system-gem-game-state.md) to provide a set of sample game states that control the high\-level flow of a game\.

-![\[The GameState Samples gem in Project Configurator.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/gems/gems-system-gem-game-state-samples-1.png)
+![\[The GameState Samples gem in Project Configurator.\]](/images/gems/gems-system-gem-game-state-samples-1.png)

 For information about enabling the GameState Samples gem, see [Enabling Gems](gems-system-using-project-configurator.md)\.